mani-agah-esmaeilzad/PersianDateConverter/README.md

 ## Version

-This is version 1.2.0 of the PersianDateConverter.
+This is version 1.2.0 of the PersianDateConverter

 ## Installation